austenc/habitgrid/README.md

 ## Future Feature Ideas

+-   [ ] Accent color setting in user profile to change brand colors
 -   [ ] Support multiple stacked toast messages if you smash on a button
 -   [ ] Add notes a given track
 -   [ ] Add support for tracking specific units when completing